Marchionne's Fiat-Chrysler coup the beginning, not the end

-PARIS (Reuters) - Fiat’s FIA.MI deal to take full control of Chrysler on better-than-expected terms has cemented CEO Sergio Marchionne’s dealmaking reputation, but he might run out of road to channel that drive into operational success for the business.
+PARIS, Jan 2 (Reuters) - Fiat’s deal to take full control of Chrysler on better-than-expected terms has cemented CEO Sergio Marchionne’s dealmaking reputation, but he might run out of road to channel that drive into operational success for the business.

 The toll taken by two years of talks and an accompanying investment freeze has already delayed the Italian carmaker’s recovery, and as Marchionne has said he might retire in 2015, his legacy could depend on how his successor plays the hand.